wamp-proto/wamp-proto/spec/README.md

 In above example, events with `PUBLISH.Topic` e.g.

- * `com.myapp.topic.emergency.11`,
+ * `com.myapp.topic.emergency.11`
- * `com.myapp.topic.emergency-low`,
+ * `com.myapp.topic.emergency-low`
- * `com.myapp.topic.emergency.category.severe` and
+ * `com.myapp.topic.emergency.category.severe`
  * `com.myapp.topic.emergency`

 will all apply for dispatching.
-An event with `PUBLISH.Topic` e.g. `com.myapp.topic.emergenc` will NOT apply.
+An event with `PUBLISH.Topic` e.g. `com.myapp.topic.emerge` will not apply.

 The *Broker* will apply the prefix-matching based on the UTF-8 encoded byte string for the `PUBLISH.Topic` and the `SUBSCRIBE.Topic`.